dapak2002/programming-languages-2022/report.md

 **Deadlines:**
 - Weekly deadlines for Part 1.
 Each week has 3 points upon completion.
 10x3=30 points for content are awarded after the final deadline in December.
 - Deadline is the Sunday at midnight.
 This gives me time to look over your answers on Monday.
 I will discuss the questions Tuesday in class and you will have an opportunity to improve your answers.
 (The following is preliminary, we may have to adapt it as we go along.)
-    - Week 1: Writing a report in LaTeX.
+    - Week 1: Writing a report in LaTeX (`gcd`).
-    - Week 2: Executing functional programs pen-and-paper.
+    - Week 2: Writing recursive programs in Haskell (`member`, etc).
-    - Week 3: Parsing arithmetic expressions pen-and-paper.
-    - Week 4: Parsing lambda calculus expressions pen-and-paper.
-    - Week 5: Variable Binding and Church encodings.
+    - Week 3: Executing recursive programs pen and paper (`hanoi`).
-    - Week 6: Rewriting 1: Transitive Closure and Equivalence Relations.
+    - More to come: Parsing arithmetic expressions pen-and-paper.
+Parsing lambda calculus expressions pen-and-paper.
+Variable Binding and Church encodings.
+Rewriting 1: Transitive Closure and Equivalence Relations.
+Rewriting 2.
-    - Week 7: Rewriting 2.
 Confluence, Normal Forms, Termination.
-    - Week 8: Fixed point combinator.
+Fixed point combinator.
+Rewriting 3 and 4.
+Theorem Proving.
+Hoare Logic.
-    - Week 9: Rewriting 3. ...
-    - Week 10: Rewriting 4. ...
-    - Week 11: Theorem Proving. ...
-    - Week 12: Hoare Logic. ...

 - Part 2
     - A specification of your project is due on the last day of September.